pallets/flask/docs/quickstart.rst

 a response object for you.
 If the return value is a string it's converted into a response object with the string as response body, a ``200 OK`` status code and a :mimetype:`text/html` mimetype.
-If the return value is a dict, :func:`jsonify` is called to produce a response.
+If the return value is a dict or list, :func:`jsonify` is called to produce a response.
 The logic that Flask applies to converting return values into response objects is as follows:

 1. If a response object of the correct type is returned it's directly returned from the view.
 2. If it's a string, a response object is created with that data and the default parameters.
+3. If it's an iterator or generator returning strings or bytes, it is treated as a streaming response.
-3. If it's a dict, a response object is created using ``jsonify``.
+4. If it's a dict or list, a response object is created using :func:`~flask.json.jsonify`.
-4. If a tuple is returned the items in the tuple can provide extra information.
+5. If a tuple is returned the items in the tuple can provide extra information.
 Such tuples have to be in the form ``(response, status)``, ``(response, headers)``, or ``(response, status, headers)``.
 The ``status`` value will override the status code and ``headers`` can be a list or dictionary of additional header values.
-5. If none of that works, Flask will assume the return value is a valid WSGI application and convert that into a response object.
+6. If none of that works, Flask will assume the return value is a valid WSGI application and convert that into a response object.

 If you want to get hold of the resulting response object inside the view